Mogalirekulu

-Mogali Rekulu (Telugu: మొగలి రేకులు) was an Indian Telugu-language drama television series which originally premiered on 18 February 2008 on Gemini TV and ran until 24 May 2013.
-It was directed by Manjula Naidu and written by Bindu Naidu.
+Mogalirekulu was an Indian Telugu-language drama television series which originally premiered on 18 February 2008 on Gemini TV and ran until 24 May 2013.
+It was directed by Manjula Naidu, who co-wrote alongside Bindu Naidu.
 It is one of the longest-running Telugu series.
 The show starred Sagar, Sheela, Likhitha Kamini, Indraneel and Medha in the lead roles.

-This is a revenge plot Season 1 focus on Dharma, the eldest of five orphans, looks after the younger ones, Satya, Daya, Santhi and Keerthana, who also want to avenge their parents' death.
-The story has a lot of twists, drama and touches upon social responsibilities too.
+Mogalirekulu focuses on vengeance.
+Season 1 focuses on Dharma, the eldest of five orphans, looks after the younger ones, Satya, Daya, Santhi and Keerthana, who also want to avenge their parents' death.
+The story has many twists, drama and touches upon social responsibilities, too.
 Season 2 focuses on their children Mahidhar Naidu/Munna, Devi, Durga, Pallavi, Eshwar and Sindhu.

 Synopsis

-The story begins with three young boys Dharma, Satya and Daya and their little sister, Shanti.
+The story begins with three boys Dharma, Satya and Daya and their little sister, Shanti.
 Four of them are the victims of a family feud where their parents and grandmother are murdered by their step grandmother and uncles.
 They are joined by their neighbor's child Keerthana, who is a victim of a mother's innocent passion for music.
 They decide to leave for Hyderabad but the things take twists and turns resulting the three brothers and Keerthana was being in Hyderabad and their sister Santi, after separating from her brothers, living with her uncle and step-grandmother.

 ACP RK Naidu (who is later the DGP, Mumbai) is a strict, dynamic and responsible IPS officer who marries Shanti after saving her from clutches of her uncle and grandmother.
 Dharma meets Selva Swamy who indulges in illegal activities which brings the enmity between RK and Selva.

 After knowing that Dharma is Santi's brother and many misunderstandings RK come to conclusion that Dharma being an honest friend and sensitive person is just helping his friend Selva in his activities and start adoring him.
 RK successfully puts the culprits of santi's parents behind the bars as promised to Dharma.
 A love triangle start confusion among Dharma, Keerthana and Selva (created by Selva's mother where she blackmailed Keerthana to marry Selva for saving Dharma) results in dire enmity of Selva for Dharma and RK where he plans a bomb blast to kill them and the results being death of Daya and Rk and Santi losing their son Mahidhar Naidu.